Leanavgnr/netflix_sql_project/README.md

 - Identify the most prevalent ratings for both movies and TV shows.
 - Examine and categorize content by release year, country, and duration.
 - Explore and classify content based on specific themes and keywords.

+##Dataset

+The data for this project is sourced from the Kaggle dataset:

+Dataset Link: Movies Dataset (https://www.kaggle.com/datasets/shivamb/netflix-shows?resource=download)